schatzlab/appliedgenomics2024/assignments/assignment4/README.md

 In this assignment you will explore a couple of key aspects of RNA-seq and introduce the key concepts of machine learning.
 For this assignment, we will provide a Jupyter notebook with code for you to use and complete your assignment in.

+To use the Jupyter notebook, create a new mamba environment for assignment 4:

+`mamba create -n asn4 scikit-learn pytorch matplotlib jupyter umap-learn seaborn pandas numpy`

 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/m09t5q6qles40a).

 See the notebook here: [Assignment4.ipynb](Assignment4.ipynb)